AdaGold/seemore/README.md

 ## Set Up

-To get set up:
+Get FancyFeed set up on your local computer:
+1. Runs on ruby version 2.2.3
-- Fork our [repo](https://github.com/jennaplusplus/seemore/tree/fancyfeed/master), clone it to your local computer, and create your own branch to work from
+2. Fork our [repo](https://github.com/jennaplusplus/seemore/tree/fancyfeed/master), clone it to your local computer, and create your own branch to work from
-- ruby version
-- fork, clone, bundle install
-- rake db:migrate, rake db:seed (though it works best if you log in as developer and add feeds manually)
-- log in using oauth developer strategy
+3. Run ```bundle install```.
+If you get an error, try ```gem install bundle```, then ```bundle install``` again.
+4. Run ```rake db:migrate``` to set up the database, then ```rake db:seed``` to include seed data.
+5. Run ```rails s``` then visit your local server to see the website.
+6. We highly recommend you log in using OmniAuth's Developer Strategy, which is already configured.
+Instead of clicking the Twitter or Vimeo icons to log in, visit ```http://localhost:3000/auth/developer/```.
+This gives you a sample login from which you can play around.
+NOTE: this is **not** secure in any way and should never be used in deployment!
+7. You can run the test suite by typing ```rspec```.

 ## Contribute!
 We welcome contributions to FancyFeed!
-There are a number of bugs and enhancements tracked in
+There are a number of bugs and enhancements tracked as Github Issues.

-### Technical Requirements
-#### Authentication
-  - Allows Users to sign in and out using [OmniAuth's Developer Strategy](http://rubydoc.info/github/intridea/omniauth/master/OmniAuth/Strategies/Developer) in development only.
-This should not be enabled for Production (a.k.a.
-Heroku deployment)
-  - Allows Users to sign-up and login with at least two social media accounts (Instagram, Twitter, Vimeo, Github)

-#### Functionality
-  - A user can view all subscribed feeds on one page in chronological order
-  - Save each social media post to the local database, duplicates should not be allowed

-#### Testing
-  - 95% Test Coverage

-#### Look & Feel
-  - Visually appealing and polished

-### Baseline
-- Each team shall submit a baseline Pull Request with their Rails application created, ruby version, ruby gemset and gemfile updated with default gems
-- This PR shall be merged with the baseline setup prior to any other code being pushed to the branch/fork

-### Final Submission
-- Deployed to Heroku and link included in the Pull Request and README
-- No major bugs
-- Minor bugs noted as Github issues

-### Added Fun!
-  - Automatically pulls in Twitter timeline feed for the authenticated user
-  - Automatically pulls in Instagram timeline feed for the authenticated user
-  - Use any additional APIs not in your chosen two for authentication or feed aggregation
-  - Use **cron** to periodically update feeds without duplication
-  - Allow Users to share favorite stories back to social media services
+Please comment on the issue you want to work on, then create a new branch for that feature or bug-fix.
+Please run ```rspec``` as you work, so we can ensure tests continue to pass, and test coverage remains above 95%.

+When you're done, submit a pull request for us to review.